 Often our clients want something that’s never been done before – especially when it comes to video.
-How do we manage never doing the same thing twice?
-Luckily, even the craziest new ideas have a similar process – though we may have to add a few new steps for your project!
+Luckily, even the craziest new ideas have a similar process – though occasionally we may have to add a few new steps to the project!

 - What you want, when you want it, and how much is budgeted.

 That’s a great start, but we’ll want to know more: